Kamaneeya/DataForSocialGoodHackathon/README.md

 <h1>Theme</h1>
 <h2>SDG 13 Climate Action</h2>
-Agriculture is pivotal tothe state of Telangana asit accounts for 16% of itsindustry.
-Due to rapidchange in the climate thisis causing there to be adisruption in the weather patterns.
+Agriculture is pivotal to the state of Telangana as it accounts for 16% of its industry.
+Due to rapid change in the climate this is causing there to be a disruption in the weather patterns.
 This challenge aims to address the looming issue and to create sustainable plans.

 <h1>Prompt</h1>